History of the Association

 Genealogical Data

 The thrust of work in the first 30 years focused on developing transcriptions and indexes of genealogical materials, and some 37 major publications were issued during that period, most of them still for sale through our Gift Shop.
 By 2010, however, it was clear that digital services would become the focus of continuing work.
 A large number of smaller datasets had been developed as well, too small for a separate publication, but easily made available on the website.
 The web has been a boon, therefore, for better data access for our members.
+In the last few years, our attention has been focused on building a digital archive powered with a data engine for search and retrieval.

 We know we fall short in many areas, but our aspirations are big.
-We have a wonderful group of volunteers who keep the engine stoked, and many long-time members who support us faithfully, often making the long pilgrimage from their present homes to the "motherhouse".
+We have a wonderful group of volunteers who keep the engine stoked, and many long-time members who support us faithfully, often making the long pilgrimage from their present homes to the "mothership".
 We hope to see you too.